front-end-foundations/8-components/readme.md

 const videoLinks = document.querySelectorAll('.content-video a');
 videoLinks.forEach(videoLink => videoLink.addEventListener('click', selectVideo));

+  // for (let i = 0; i < videoLinks.length; i++){
+  //   videoLinks[i].addEventListener('click', selectVideo)
+  // }

 function selectVideo() {
 	console.log(event.target);
 	event.preventDefault();
 }
 ```

+Note: we are using `forEach` - a method that exists for both nodeLists and Arrays - as a replacement for a traditional for loop (commented out).

 Examine the nodelist in the console.

+Iterable Nodelists are a relatively new feature in JavaScript.

-Note that you can create a true Array from a nodelist by declaring a new variable and spreading the contents on the nodeList into it:
+If you were concerned about compatibility you could create a true Array from a nodelist by declaring a new variable and spreading the contents on the nodeList into it:

-`videoLinksArray = [...videoLinks]`
+`const videoLinksArray = [...videoLinks]`

-or, for maximum compatibility:
+And operate on that.
+But the spread operator (`...`) is also a relatively new feature.

+For maximum compatibility use `Array.from()`:

 `const videoLinks = Array.from(document.querySelectorAll('.content-video a'));`

+### Getting and Setting HTML Attributes

 Isolate the `href` value using `getAttribute`: